squidfunk/isotopes/README.md

 # Isotopes

-A SimpleDB client which indexes JSON objects in AWS SimpleDB with support for SQL queries &mdash; i.e. a super lightweight and typed object store.
+A serverless, typed and super lightweight object store that enables storage, indexing and querying of JSON documents in SimpleDB using SQL queries.

 ## Installation